bonitasoft/bonita-doc/md/events.md

 4. The correlation level.
 If you want to use key-based correlation, specify the keys and their values.
 Define the value of a correlation key using the Expression Editor.
 5. The message content.
 The message content is a collection of id-value pairs.
 The simplest method is to use the relevant process variables, but you can use an expression to create message content in other formats.
 The _Content item_ is the id and must be a string.
 The _Content value_ must be serialized, so that it is kept in the database and persists even after a JVM restart.
 It can be contructed with a script or variable. it can also be a complex datatype as long as all its attributes are serializable.
+This value  must not be longer than 255 characters.

 If the source and target of the message are in the same diagram, they will be connected by a dotted line.